microsoft/tilecode/manual.md

 ![hello_play](pics/helloPlay.PNG)

-This will allow you to see the effect of the rule you just created - you can move the player sprite anywhere on the board (for the player sprite, TileCode automatically generalizes a rule to all four directions).
+This will allow you to see the effect of the rule you just created - you can move the player sprite anywhere on the board (for the player sprite, TileCode will automatically generalize the rule to all four directions).

 ## Step 4: React to the board

 Press the **B** button to return to the rule editor.
-We will now modify the rule so that the player only walks on grass tiles.
-In the **When** section, select the tile to the right of the player sprite and add the grass tile by putting a green check mark on the grass background, as shown below:
+We will now modify the rule so that the player could only walk on grass tiles.
+In the **When** section, select the tile to the right of the player sprite and add the grass tile by putting a green check mark on the grass background, as shown below.
+The **Do** section will not change.

 ![hello_grass_predicate](pics/helloGrass.png)